Episode 15 – How to improve your posture

 2. Identify the posture muscles involved

-There are two sides of the postural equation:
+There are two sides to the postural equation:

 - Tight muscles

 The tight muscles continue to hold the posture in place.
 These muscles are usually recruited because they have more nerves firing those muscles (eg. Hip flexors and upper traps), injury (neural rewiring to reduce pain, poor rehabilitation, etc.), habit formation and repetition or due to your postural environment.